The first few weeks of sobriety can be tough.

 You might be battling depression and anxiety right now.
-The last thing you want to do is put a pep in your step and journey out into the world if you don’t have to.
+The last thing you want to do is put a pep in your step and journey out into the world.

-You don’t have to do anything today if you don’t want to, but at some point, you are going to have to figure out what makes you tick and then go do that.
+You don’t have to do anything today if you don’t want to, but at some point, you will have to figure out what makes you tick and then go do that.

-If you’re feeling especially depressed and struggling to do even basic things like shower or eat, spend some time exploring counseling options.
-Mental health is critical to sobriety and you need to make sure you are taking care of yourself.
+If you’re feeling especially depressed and struggling to do basic things like shower or eat, I also recommend counseling.
+Mental health is critical to sobriety, and you need to take care of yourself.

-Call up a friend who is not a big partier and invite them to dinner or go see a movie.
+Call up a friend who is not a big party person and invite them to dinner or see a movie.
 If you’ve got a partner, plan an alcohol-free date night at home.

-What you do NOT want to do is hang out at your favorite happy hour or brunch spot or any place where the ONLY thing happening is people getting drunk.
+Don’t try to make an appearance at your favorite happy hour or brunch spot or any place where the ONLY thing to do is get drunk.

 You will be bored.
 You will be annoyed.
 But more importantly, you will be tempted to drink.

 The best way to avoid triggers in early sobriety is to not intentionally subject yourself to them.